SrejonFerdous/A-Simple-Blockchain-Application/README.md

 To run a .py file in terminal ''' python -m backend.blockchain.block '''

+**Run the tests**
-Run the tests Make sure to activate the virtual environment ''' python -m pytest backend/tests '''
+Make sure to activate the virtual environment ''' python -m pytest backend/tests '''

+**Run the application and API**
+Make sure to activate the virtual environment ''' python -m backend.app '''